makinacorpus/geolabel-maker/README.md

 </div>

 <p align="center">
   This tool is provided to help you in your <b>data preparation for geospatial artificial intelligence</b>.
-Generate your own ground truth from geo-referenced aerial images and vectors in a few lines of code.
+Generates your own ground truth from geo-referenced aerial images and vectors in a few lines of code.
 </p>

 ## Table of Contents